ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 ### `SUMMARIZATION_MODEL` (optional)

 Specify the model for summarization.
+If it is not set, the summarization model will be decided on whether `CUSTOM_MODELS` is set or not
-If `CUSTOM_MODELS` is not set, by default `gpt-3.5-turbo` will be used for summarization.
+- If `CUSTOM_MODELS` is not set, `gpt-3.5-turbo` will be used for summarization.
-If `CUSTOM_MODELS` is set, the model used for current session will be used.
+- If `CUSTOM_MODELS` is set, the model used for current session will be used.

 ## Requirements